Research

 Recent Highlights

-- Demonstrated voltage-programmable color and transmittance modulation by incorporating ionic dopants into chiral nematic liquid crystals, enabling turbulence-enhanced electro-optic behavior.
+- Demonstrated voltage-programmable color and transmittance modulation in doped chiral nematic liquid-crystal systems.

-- Utilized advanced fabrication processes including drop-on-demand printing and laser writing to enable high-resolution patterning of functional materials from millimeter to micron scale.
+- Established drop-on-demand printing and laser-assisted patterning workflows for functional soft-material devices from millimeter to micron scales.

 See more publications on the About page or Google Scholar.